frederic-perez/AmE-dictionary/data/dictionary.md

 __ridership__ _n_ :two::hammer:
 __ridiculed__ _v_ _They were ridiculed._
 __RIF__ _Reading Is Fundamental._
-__rife__ _adj_ :nine::m: Use the adjective rife to mean "full of" or "widespread," especially when you're talking about something negative.
-If the lifeguard says the water is rife with jellyfish, you're not going to want to swim in it. :es: _It is rife with mistakes._ > Está plagado de errores. _Smallpox was still rife._ > La viruela aún hacía estragos.
+__rife__ _adj_ :nine::m: Use the adjective rife to mean "full of" or "widespread," especially when you’re talking about something negative.
+If the lifeguard says the water is rife with jellyfish, you’re not going to want to swim in it. :es: _It is rife with mistakes._ > Está plagado de errores. _Smallpox was still rife._ > La viruela aún hacía estragos.
 __riff<sup>1</sup>__ _v_ _informal_ :seven: (rif, riffs, riffed, riffing) To speak amusingly or make (amusing comments or remarks).
 __riff<sup>2</sup>__ _n_ :three: __1__ An ostinato melodic phrase accompanying a soloist in jazz or rock music. __2__ Any variation or improvisation, as on an idea.
 __riffle__ _v_ :four::hammer: (riffled, riffling) _Annabeth riffled the medicine cabinet for the toothpaste._